textbook-hunt/textbook-hunt/index.md

 ## Goal of the Project

-Textbook-Hunt provides college students with cheaper alternatives for textbooks and for students to sell unneeded textbooks for additional pocket money.
+Textbook-Hunt provides college students with cheaper alternatives for textbooks and for students to buy and sell unneeded textbooks for additional pocket money.

 ## Overview